chforster/python_tutorial/README.md

 "# python_tutorial"

-grabConfluence needs module requests
+grabConfluenc.py and grabJira.py  need module "requests"
-It will be installed with "sudo pip installi requests"
+It will be installed with "sudo pip install requests"